mapattacker/datascience/fastapi.rst

 =======

-FastAPI is one of the next generation python web framework that uses ASGI (asynchronous server gateway interface) instead of the old WSGI.
+FastAPI is one of the next generation python web framework that uses ASGI (asynchronous server gateway interface) instead of the traditional WSGI.
 It also includes a number of useful functions to make API creations easier.